 Below are common questions and answers about Medicare and your Annual Wellness Visit.

-The Annual Wellness Visit is a yearly appointment with your doctor to create or update a plan for your health that is right for you.
-We'll take your current health and any conditions into account.
-The goal is to keep you healthy.OR
+The Annual Wellness Visit is a yearly appointment with your doctor to create or update a personalized health plan.
+The goal is to help prevent disease and disability based on your current health and risk factors.

 Your Annual Wellness Visit is covered if: